MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/ios-privacy-preferences.md

 ## Preference setting for diagnostic data

 Diagnostic data is used to keep Office secure and up-to-date, detect, diagnose and remediate problems, and also make product improvements.
-For more information, see [Diagnostic data sent from Office 365 ProPlus to Microsoft](overview-privacy-controls.md#diagnostic-data-sent-from-office-365-proplus-to-microsoft).
+For more information, see [Diagnostic data sent from Microsoft 365 Apps for enterprise to Microsoft](overview-privacy-controls.md#diagnostic-data-sent-from-microsoft-365-apps-for-enterprise-to-microsoft).

 |||
 |:-----|:-----|